 No shore (plug-in) power: In four years of ownership, we’ve only used the shore power a handful of times.
 I wouldn’t bother next time.
 With 400 amp-hours of power, you definitely won’t need it unless you’re planning to pay for electrical hookups and run A/C in a KOA campground…which is antithetical to van life, so you may need to just buy an RV or risk community shunning!

 Easily washable floor: Due to time constraints before our trip, we kept the stock floor that came with our van.
 It’s served us well.
 Still, I wish we’d had the time to put in a swath of colorful Marmoleum to create a durable, fun, more easily washable floor.

 Less sound deadening: The stock Sprinters, ProMasters and Transits suffer from vibration and sound transfer.
 Bare metal walls create an echo chamber worse than my nephew destroying his drum kit.
 (Ok, maybe that isn’t possible.)

-I’m glad I used sound absorbing material below the floor to limit road noise.
+I’m glad I used sound-absorbent material below the floor to limit road noise.
 I’m less sure about the vibration damping for the walls and ceiling – after insulation and interior paneling, half as much is probably fine.
 Thanks to the heavy damping in our sliding door, it is a shoulder-breaker on slight uphills.
-If I did it again, I’d put a couple pieces of vibration damping in there, but not coat the entire door.
+If I did it again, I’d put pieces of vibration damping in there, but not coat the entire door.

 Modular storage tray: We don’t always carry four bikes, which means one tray isn’t used or is under-used, especially for shorter trips of 1-4 weeks.
 I’m planning to make a modular/removable rack for carrying climbing gear, skis, paddles, or whaaatever.